Mark Scheifele

 Scheifele grew up playing minor ice hockey in his hometown of Kitchener, Ontario, playing for the Kitchener Jr. Rangers rep program in the Alliance Pavilion League.
 After his minor midget season in 2008–09, Scheifele was drafted by the Ontario Hockey League (OHL)'s Saginaw Spirit in the seventh round of the 2009 OHL Priority Selection.
 His rights were later traded to the Barrie Colts and he was drafted seventh overall by the Winnipeg Jets.
 Scheifele played his first full NHL campaign during the 2013–14 season.

 Throughout his tenure with the Jets, Scheifele has helped lead the team offensively and has served as a leader in the dressing room.
 During the 2015–16 season, he surpassed the 20-goal mark for the first time in his professional career and scored his first NHL hat-trick.
-As a result, he finished the regular season with a then-career high 61 points in 71 games and lead the team in goals.
+As a result, he finished the regular season with a then-career high 61 points in 71 games and led the team in goals.
 He followed that season up by leading the Jets in scoring and finished seventh in the league with 82 points in 79 games.

 Scheifele has competed for Team Canada at both the junior and national level at international tournaments.
 After making his senior debut at the 2014 IIHF World Championship, Scheifele won his first IIHF World Championship gold medal in 2016 and was named his hometowns Athlete of the Year.